hsma-programme/Teaching_DES_Concepts_Streamlit/resources/entity_paths_text.md

-Now, it's not as simple as all of our patients being looked at by a nurse and then sent on their merry way.

-Some of them - but not all of them - may require another step.

-Here we've added in a

 ### Things to Try Out

 - What impact does changing the number of patients who go down this extra route have on our treatment centre?